ghqor25/aws-cdk-tester/README.md

 When Tester `FAILED`, stack deployment will fail, and stack rollback will proceed.
 You can use it for neccessary integration test before deployment done.

-It offers optional properties, logGroup(put logs about the test result).
+It offers optional properties, logGroup(Log test result automatically in each test).

 ```
 new TestOnDeployment(this, 'TestOnDeployment', {